Sharron Davies: Personal life

 In the 1980s, Davies lived with and was engaged to Neil Adams an Olympic and World Championship medallist in judo.

 Davies then married gym manager John Crisp in West Sussex in 1987.
 They were divorced in 1991.

 In 1992, she met athlete Derek Redmond at the Barcelona Olympics.
 In 1994 they were married in Northampton, and had two children.
 They divorced in 2000.

 Davies's third marriage was to British Airways pilot Tony Kingston.
 They were married in 2002 in Gloucestershire.
 In autumn 2006, she announced that she was three months pregnant after 8 rounds of IVF treatment, having been trying for a baby for four years and suffering two miscarriages.
 During a Sport Relief event in Devon, she said: "We're very optimistic and happy but we're cautious, too, because of what we have been through.
 Giving birth at 44 doesn't worry me.
 So many women go through this as they leave it later to have babies."
 Davies gave birth to her third child on 30 January 2007.
-She split up with Kingston after seven years of marriage in 2009.
+She separated from Kingston in 2009 after seven years of marriage.